leiking007/hugo_note/content/posts/server/nginx/index.md

         }

         # deny access to .htaccess files, if Apache's document root
-        # concurs with nginx's one
+        # concurs with Nginx's one
         #
         #location ~ /\.ht {
         #    deny  all;